renloqdevs/EchelonRanker/discord-bot/README.md

 2. Guild commands appear instantly, global commands take up to 1 hour
 3. Check that the bot has the `applications.commands` scope

-### "Failed to connect to RankBot API"
+### "Failed to connect to Echelon API"

-1. Make sure the RankBot API is running
+1. Make sure the Echelon API is running
 2. Check that `API_URL` in .env is correct
 3. Verify the `API_KEY` matches the API's configuration